- Home

 For example, some research suggests that people who grew up with black-and-white television during the mid-20th century might be more likely to dream in monochrome, reflecting their exposure to a predominantly black-and-white visual environment.

-This might explain why dream research has evolved the way that it has, alongside developments in TV.
-For instance, in 1915, one US study concluded that only 20% of dreams contained colour; while, in 1942, another study found that 29% of college students only had occasional coloured dreams.
+This might explain why in 1915 a US study concluded that only 20% of dreams were in colour; while, in 1942, another study found that 29% of college students only had occasional coloured dreams.
 But, by 1960 (when colour TV was more popular in the US), colour was found to be present in 83% of dreams.

 6. Most people find it challenging or impossible to read in their dreams

-Health experts generally agree that reading in dreams is like trying to catch a slippery fish.
-When we’re dreaming, our brain is in this creative, wild mode – but, the part of it that helps us read and make sense of words isn’t fully on board.
+Health experts generally agree that reading in dreams is almost impossible.
+When we’re dreaming, our brain is in a creative, wild mode – but, the part of it that helps us read and make sense of words isn’t fully on board.
 So, it’s as if our brains are taking a power nap while we’re dreaming up all sorts of adventures.

 This means that when we look at a book or a sign in a dream, the words might dance around or change, making it impossible to read them properly.
 It’s not because we’ve forgotten how to read – it’s just that our dream brain is all about visuals and emotions, rather than sticking to the rules of language.